flashpixx/packer-qemu-ubuntu-docker/README.md

 2. run `make run` (the command opens a shell within the container)
 3. run in the given shell of the container `make build` (it builds the VM image)
 4. run `make run` (run the image and bind it to the VNC client)
-5. open the browser with [http://localhost:8080](http://localhost:8080), cclick connect and login in the VM with credentials: `myuser / mypassword`
+5. open the browser with [http://localhost:8080](http://localhost:8080), click connect and login in the VM with credentials: `myuser / mypassword`